lun-4/dmrf/README.md

 ## WARNING PLEASE READ.

 `dmrf`, at its core, is **TRUSTED EVAL**.
-This is required to let plugins do anything they want, this gives flexibility at the cost of malicious scripts being able to e.g ship off all your messages to an `evil-server.net`.
+This is required to let plugins do anything they want, this gives flexibility at the cost of potentially malicious scripts being able to, for example, ship off all your messages to an `evil-server.net`.
 Users are recommended to write their own scripts or apply extreme scrutiny to `dmrf` scripts they find on the web.

 `dmrf` will NOT provide built-in toggles for built-in MRF scripts, but a guide is provided here.